nealbrown/splunk-automation/README.md

 docker run -it --mount type=bind,source=".",target="/code" --entrypoint bash python
 ```

+Running the fabric app tgz deploy will require ssh access to the target so may need a further mount for the ssh key
+`--mount type=bind,source="/home/user/.ssh",target="/code/.ssh"`

+On <b>Windows</b> see https://github.com/nealbrown/devops-windows/blob/main/docker-entrypoint.sh for ensuring proper perms on the key in the container.

+and access to the tgzs from within the container: `--mount type=bind,source="/home/user/path-to-tgzs",target="/"

+<h3>Remote</h3>

 On the splunk client host, either a UF or HF:
 ```
 ./splunk set deploy-poll deployment-server.example.com:8089